WentaoZhan1998/geospaNN/README.md

 ```

 Kriging prediction from the model.
 The first variable is supposed to be the data used for training, and the second
-variable a torch_geometric.data.Data object which can be composed by 'geospaNN.make_graph()'.
+variable a torch_geometric.data.Data object which can be composed by geospaNN.make_graph()'.
 ```commandline\
 test_predict = model.predict(data_train, data_test)
 ```